 “And our city is very segregated,” Klinepeter added.
 Knlinepeter drew on Chicago’s history of developing specific programs or services that pushed racial minorities into specific pockets of Chicago, such as redlining, which began in the 1930s after the New Deal’s Home Owners’ Loan Corporation developed green and red color-coded maps illustrating the city’s racial and economic neighborhoods to use for categorizing lending and insurance risks.

 In 1959, The U.S. Civil Rights Commission declared Chicago to be the nation’s most residentially segregated city in the country.
-According a report released last month by the Manhattan Institute for Policy Research analyzing 2010 U.S. census data, although segregation has declined, Chicago is still the nation’s most segregated city.
+According to a report released last month by the Manhattan Institute for Policy Research analyzing 2010 U.S. census data, although segregation has declined, Chicago is still the nation’s most segregated city.

 “The loop is the only neighborhood in Chicago that is not segregated,” he said.
 “That’s why we bring our sermons here, to make ourselves accessible to the city.”